Vettai Naai: Cast

-Release
+Release and reception

 The film was released across theatres in Tamil Nadu on 26 February 2021.
 A critic from Times of India wrote "this done-to-death plot, which has some not-so-bad scenes, falters in execution as they appear staged."
 Critic Malini Mannath noted "Vettai Naai which offers nothing new or appealing to an audience, is a futile attempt to reboot an old theme."
-Reviewers from Tamil newspapers Dina Malar and Maalaimalar also gave the film mixed reviews.
+Reviewers from Tamil newspapers Dinamalar and Maalai Malar also gave the film mixed reviews.